-- done by a reference laboratory, to ensure quality; - performed on dried blood spots or serum collected at the time of the rapid test performance; - not performed as a blinded process, as this is unnecessary.
+- done by a reference laboratory to ensure quality; - performed on dried blood spots or serum collected at the time of the rapid test performance; - not performed as a blinded process, as this is unnecessary.

 The number of samples retested must provide statistically significant data in order to detect error.
 This becomes difficult in settings where small numbers of rapid tests are performed.
-A full discussion of the statistical issues in retesting is found in the CDC/WHO reference Guidelines for Assuring the Accuracy and Reliability of HIV Rapid Testing: Applying a Quality System Approach.
+A full discussion of the statistical issues in retesting is found in the Centres for Disease Control and Prevention and World Health Organization Guidelines for assuring the accuracy and reliability of HIV rapid testing: applying a quality system approach.

+Rechecking process

-Rechecking process This method is most commonly used for acid-fast smears; the slides that were read in the original laboratory are "rechecked" in a central or reference laboratory.
-This allows for the accuracy of the original report to be evaluated, and also allows for the assessment of the quality of the slide preparation and staining.
+This method is most commonly used for acid-fast smears; the slides that were read in the original laboratory are "rechecked" in a central or reference laboratory.
+This allows for the accuracy of the original report to be evaluated, and also allows assessment of the guality of the slide preparation and staining.

-The following principles are important when performing recheck procedures.
+The following principles are important when performing recheck procedures: